 Step 5: The Lambda Function starts working through image resizing in the back-end.
 At completion, it sends an email through SQS.

 Along with AWS Lambda, AWS SQS becomes pay-as-you-go, network access, and fully managed with no minimum commitments.
 AWS SQS is one of the most popular services used by thousands of customers.
 It is available at huge scales as one of the essential building blocks of several applications.
 Lambda supports all coding languages like Java, Node.js.
 Go, Python, and C++.
-Hence, it is flexible enough with less code-base changes.
+Hence, it is flexible enough with fewer code-base changes.

 We all know that AWS Lambda is the best computing service provider by Amazon.
 If we talk about other AWS computing services to run a task like AWS Elastic Beanstalk or AWS EC2, why should we choose Lambda instead of them?